 Though estranged from his mother, Clements had nowhere else to turn.
 “My lawyers wanted five grand just to take my case, and another five if it went to trial,” he says.
 “My mom coughed up the whole 10 grand right away.
 I think that was her way of making amends for leaving when I was a kid.”
 Clements got away with four years’ probation.

 He was off the hook legally, but the criminal charge made Clements, only 26 at the time, radioactive to potential employers.
 “Any job I applied for, they saw my record,” he says.
 It read: “Assault with intent to do harm.”
 Clements took what work he could get, as a bouncer and then a go-go cage dancer in gay bars ($200 just to show up, plus tips), and his drinking worsened.

 At the same time, Clements reconnected with a friend he’d made from his days as a high school wrestler.
 Roger Huerta, another Austin native, was a fast-rising fighter in the UFC.
-Through Huerta and other friends, he met Aubrey Marcus, the soon-to-be founder and CEO of Onnit.
+Through Huerta and other friends, he met Aubrey Marcus, the soon-to-be founder of Onnit.
 The group trained MMA out of Aubrey’s garage, and it was there that Clements felt he’d found his calling.

 “I believed I had the athletic ability to fight professionally,” he says.
 “I just needed to learn the striking game, which [his drunken scraps aside] I had no background in.”
 Clements began competing in amateur MMA shows, scoring a knockout in his first bout, and winning in five of seven contests.

 By 2012, Marcus had started Onnit.
 He gave Clements a job in the warehouse, handling inventory to help him pay his bills while he moonlighted as an MMA fighter.